-Since its power draw is so high, the heat output is also pretty inflated, needing a beefy cooler.
-Because of that, most people go with water cooling, believing it is better than any air cooler.
+Since its power draw is so high, the heat output is also quite substantial, needing a sturdy cooler.
+Because of that, most people go with water cooling, believing it is superior to any air cooler.

 Table of ContentsShow